JSitter/public_content_api/README.md

 # Public Content API Module
 This module is a work in progress which will allow for the use of the [Backdrop CMS](https://backdropcms.org/) as a backend for a decoupled front end of your choice.
-It returns the requested data using in JSON for consumption by your front end.
+It returns the requested data formatted as JSON for easy consumption by your front end.

 ## Planned Pages
 Configuration Page: `/admin/config/administration`.